December 2, 2022 | Categories: Sleep

 Realized right before bed that you’re really thirsty?
 Drinking too many fluids before going to sleep may cause you to wake up if you have a weak bladder or prostate issues.
 Try not to drink too many fluids before bed, go to the bathroom before you sleep, and if you wake up in the night thinking you have to urinate, ask yourself if you really have to get up.
-Sometimes people wake up from sleep apnea or insomnia issues and think they should get up and go to the bathroom, says Michael Breus, PhD, a California-based board-certified sleep specialist and author of The Sleep Doctor’s Diet Plan: Lose Weight Through Better Sleep.
+Sometimes people wake up from sleep apnea or insomnia issues and think they should get up and go to the bathroom, says Michael Breus, PhD, The Sleep Doctor, a California-based board-certified sleep specialist and author of The Sleep Doctor’s Diet Plan: Lose Weight Through Better Sleep.
 This will cause your body to be even more awake.
 If you need to make a middle-of-the-night bathroom break, rely on nightlights so a harsh light doesn’t suppress melatonin and disrupt your ability to fall back asleep.
 These are silent symptoms of sleep apnea you might be ignoring.

 When you’re feeling like you’re physically exhausted at bedtime, but can’t figure out why you’re unable to fall asleep, you may want to count the number of hours it’s been since your last caffeine fix.
 Many sleep experts recommend you quit drinking caffeinated beverages around 2 p.m., or at the very least, six hours before you plan to go to bed, since it takes about that long for your body to eliminate it.
 Caffeine can interfere with your sleep drive because it interrupts that biological process that happens late in the day as your body stars to wind down, preparing for slumber.
 If you’re not yet ready to go cold-turkey on your afternoon coffee habit, start off with a half-caffeinated cup for a week or two, and then switch to herbal tea.
 Don’t miss these other important health facts about coffee.